GSE Instructor Handbook: Course Delivery, Logistics, and Support

-If you experience any problems with your classroom during PSU’s business hours (M-F 9am-5pm), please contact Stefanie Randol at 503-725-4689 or go directly to 608 GSE.
+If you experience any problems with your classroom during PSU’s business hours (M-F 9am-5pm), please contact Stefanie Randol at 503-725-4689 or go directly to the second floor of the Fourth Avenue Building at 1900 SW 4th Avenue.
 If a classroom needs to be unlocked before or after regular hours, please contact Campus Security, 503-725-4407.

 Textbooks or other books for courses

 In most cases, the department will have a recommended text they would like you to use for the course.
 The department may have already ordered the textbook.
 Confirm this with the department chair or program coordinator.

 All adjunct faculty should discuss course book selection with the appropriate chair and/or faculty mentor for the course you are teaching before you order your books to ensure that a book has not already been selected and/or the text is appropriate.
 When you want to order a textbook, you will need: title, author, year published, edition, and ISBN of the book.
 (The ISBN may be found on the copyright page of the text.)